readyplayerme/rpm-unreal-avatar-creator/README.md

 ![](https://i.imgur.com/zGamwPM.png) **[Online Documentation]( https://docs.readyplayer.me/ready-player-me/integration-guides/unreal-sdk )**

 ![](https://i.imgur.com/FgbNsPN.png) **[Discord Channel]( https://discord.gg/9veRUu2 )**

+## Important

+The plugin is currently in **alpha** stage.
+We recommend not to use it in the production until the stable version is released.

 ## Dependencies
 - **ReadyPlayerMe** Unreal SDK, an open source plugin that contains all the core functionality required for loading and displaying avatars.